brodieG/r2c/README.md

 -->
 ![](https://github.com/brodieG/r2c/raw/initial/extra/time_glope_all-vs.png)

-From my admittedly light testing it doesn't feel like `{FastR}` is a viable complete replacement for R, both due to the compatibility limitations, but also to the variable performance of the JIT compilation.
-I imagine there are applications where it truly shines.
+`r2c` retains enough of a speed edge over `FastR` best times that even if we ignore `FastR`'s compatibility limitations and the vagaries of the JIT compilation[^3], it carves out a useful niche for itself.

 ## Caveats - Of Course ...